ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/steps/tutorial_fx_1.md

 ### Starting the Application

-When creating an Ankor JavaFX application you have two choices.
-You can either extend then `AnkorApplication` class which starts the Ankor system for you or you can set up your Ankor system manually using a builder.
+When creating a Ankor JavaFX application you have two choices: You can either extend the `AnkorApplication` class which starts the Ankor system for you, or you can set up your Ankor system manually.
-Both ways work the same and the rest of the tutorial does not depend on your choice.
-However, chose the first option if you want to get going and the later if you'd like to get your hands dirty.
+Both work the same way and the rest of the tutorial does not depend on your choice here.
+However, chose the first option if you want to get going fast.

 Open [`App.java`][1] and add either of the the following lines: